Hipparchus-Math/hipparchus/hipparchus-core/src/site/markdown/stat.md

 of __error terms__ or __residuals__.

 [OLSMultipleLinearRegression](../apidocs/org/hipparchus/stat/regression/OLSMultipleLinearRegression.html)
-provides Ordinary Least Squares Regression, and [GLSMultipleLinearRegression](../apidocs/org/hipparchus/stat/regression/GLSMultipleLinearRegression.html) implements Generalized Least Squares.
+provides Ordinary Least Squares (OLS) Regression, [GLSMultipleLinearRegression](../apidocs/org/hipparchus/stat/regression/GLSMultipleLinearRegression.html) implements Generalized Least Squares and [MillerUpdatingRegression](../apidocs/org/hipparchus/stat/regression/MillerUpdatingRegression.html) provides a streaming implemnentation of OLS regression.
 See the javadoc for these classes for details on the algorithms and formulas used.

-Data for OLS models can be loaded in a single double[] array, consisting of concatenated rows of data, each containing the regressand (Y) value, followed by regressor values;
+Data for `OLSMultipleLinearRegression` models can be loaded in a single double[] array, consisting of concatenated rows of data, each containing the regressand (Y) value, followed by regressor values;
 or using a `double[][]` array with rows corresponding to observations.

-GLS models also require a `double[][]` array representing the covariance matrix of the error terms.
+`GLSMultipleLinearRegression` models also require a `double[][]` array representing the covariance matrix of the error terms.
 See [AbstractMultipleLinearRegression#newSampleData\(double\[\],int,int\)](../apidocs/org/hipparchus/stat/regression/AbstractMultipleLinearRegression.html#newSampleData-double:A-int-int-), [OLSMultipleLinearRegression#newSampleData\(double\[\], double\[\]\[\]\)](../apidocs/org/hipparchus/stat/regression/OLSMultipleLinearRegression.html#newSampleData-double:A-double:A:A-) and [GLSMultipleLinearRegression#newSampleData\(double\[\],double\[\]\[\],double\[\]\[\]\)](../apidocs/org/hipparchus/stat/regression/GLSMultipleLinearRegression.html#newSampleData-double:A-double:A:A-double:A:A-) for details.

+`MillerUpdatingRegression` models implement the `UpdatingMultipleLinearRegression` interface, which includes methods similar to those provided by `OLSMultipleLinearRegression` for adding data.
+Simlarly to `StorelessUnivariateStatistics`, the contract for `UpdatingMultipleLinearRegression` is that implementations use bounded storage, so there is no limit to the number of observations streamed to them via the `addObservation` methods.

  __Usage Notes:__

 * Data are validated when invoking any of the newSample, newX, newY or newCovariance methods and `IllegalArgumentException` is thrown when input data arrays do not have matching dimensions or do not contain sufficient data to estimate the model.
 * By default, regression models are estimated with intercept terms.
 In the notation above, this implies that the X matrix contains an initial row identically equal to 1.
 X data supplied to the newX or newSample methods should not include this column - the data loading methods will create it automatically.
 To estimate a model without an intercept term, set the `noIntercept` property to true.
+* None of the multiple regression classes are thread-safe.
+If multiple threads concurrently access a single instance of one of these classes, their access to methods that add data or compute statistics must be externally synchronized.

 Here are some examples.